hot chocolate three ways

 Make at Home Marshmallows

-We make seasonally flavored marshmallows here in the shop to float on the top of Drinking Chocolate and Sipping Cocoas, as well as to pair with our bars to make yummy s’mores.
-Here’s a simple vegetarian, corn syrup-free recipe to make your own delicious, fluffy marshmallows at home, so much better than store bought!
+We use seasonally flavored marshmallows from Vermont Marshmallow Company here in the shop to float on the top of Drinking Chocolate and Sipping Cocoas, as well as to pair with our bars to make yummy s’mores.
+They are the pillowy-est, most delicious marshmallows ever, but they do contain gelatin so they are not safe for vegans and vegetarians.
+Here’s a simple vegan, corn syrup-free recipe to make your own delicious, fluffy marshmallows at home so you don’t miss out!

 • ~1 cup confectioners’ sugar to coat pan & marshmallows